 Recognising that the aged care sector is facing significant change and challenges, the Flagship Projects will address complex workforce challenges that are difficult to respond to in isolation, presenting a unique opportunity to use a collaborative approach to enact meaningful change across the aged care sector.
-We are seeking applications from aged care providers that want to nominate an Implementation Site that are willing to try something new in a collaborative and safe setting where you will openly discuss learnings, challenges and successes with other like-minded providers.
+We are seeking applications from aged care providers that are willing to try something new in a collaborative and safe setting where you will openly discuss learnings, challenges and successes with other like-minded providers.